praveen-kaia/open-dex-contracts/README.md

 ## Documentation

-The repository contains Klaytn-DEX specification and audit reports ([learn more](./docs/README.md)).
+The repository contains Kaia DEX specification and audit reports ([learn more](./docs/README.md)).

-## Want to Contribute to Klaytn DEX Contracts? <a id="want-to-contribute"></a>
+## Want to Contribute to Kaia Open DEX Contracts? <a id="want-to-contribute"></a>

-In line with our commitment to decentralization, all Klaytn codebase and its documentations are completely open source.
-Klaytn always welcomes your contribution.
+In line with our commitment to decentralization, all Kaia codebase and its documentations are completely open source.
+Kaia always welcomes your contribution.
 Anyone can view, edit, fix its contents and make suggestions.
 You can either create a pull request on GitHub or create a enhancement request.
-Make sure to check our [Contributor License Agreement (CLA)](https://gist.github.com/e78f99e1c527225637e269cff1bc7e49) first and there are also a few guidelines our contributors would check out before contributing:
+Make sure to check our [Contributor License Agreement (CLA)](https://gist.github.com/kaiachain-dev/bbf65cc330275c057463c4c94ce787a6) first and there are also a few guidelines our contributors would check out before contributing:

 - [Contribution Guide](./CONTRIBUTING.md)
 - [License](./LICENSE)